Imjingak: Monument to US Forces in the Korean War

 The South Korean Ministry of Defense built the US Forces monument to commemorate noble sacrifices and achievements of US troops, and remember the 37,000 Americans who died and the 8,100 MIAs and POWs who gave their all in defense of the Korean people.

 Built on October 3, 1975, triangular shaped sculptures symbolize the army, marines, air force, and the naval forces support for each other, and the stone in the center symbolizes that all ROK citizens preserve the spirit of those who gave their lives in the war.

 Peace Train

-The last train to cross the border between North and South Korea, a military transport delivering supplies to UN forces following MacArthur's inland push in 1950, became stuck Hanpo Station in Hwanghe-do in what is now North Korea on December 31, 1950 due to Chinese troops ahead.
+The last train to cross the border between North and South Korea, a military transport delivering supplies to UN forces following MacArthur's inland push in 1950, became stuck at Hanpo Station in Hwanghe-do in what is now North Korea on December 31, 1950 due to Chinese troops ahead.
 Unable to turn around, the conductor attempted to back the train back down to Munsan but was stopped by US troops who decided that rather than risk the train falling into North Korean hands, were ordered to destroy the train.
+The locomotive was a KNR Mateo1 Class.

-The rusted out locomotive was moved from its resting place to Imjingak in 2004, and has been registered as a Cultural Heritage site as a visual reminder of the length of time the border has been closed in the hope trains will once again cross freely.
+The rusted, bullet-riddled, and shell-riddled locomotive can be found in the park at Imjingak, near the destroyed Dokgae Railroad Bridge that crosses the Imjin River.
+In 2004 the rusted locomotive was registered as a Cultural Heritage site and is a visual reminder of the length of time the border has been closed in the hope trains will once again cross freely.